Jennifer, 20: Affordable health coverage for students

 Enrolling in a Marketplace plan instead

-Even if you have access to a student health plan, you can buy a health plan through the Marketplace instead.
-You may qualify for lower monthly premiums and other savings based on your income.
+Even if you have access to a student health plan, you can apply for coverage through the Health Insurance Marketplace instead.

-When filling out the Marketplace application, choose “No” when answering whether you currently have health coverage.
-Choose “No” even if you have a student health plan now and plan to drop it in order to enroll in a Marketplace plan.
+TIP If you have a student health plan, when filling out a Marketplace application choose “No” when asked if you currently have health coverage.
+Choose “No” even if you have a student health plan and plan to drop it when you enroll in a Marketplace plan.

 Get covered — or pay a fee

 Students who don’t have health insurance may have to pay a fee.
 There’s no special student exception to the requirement to have health insurance.

 - Under the health care law, you must have a plan that qualifies as minimum essential coverage or pay a fee on your next federal tax return.